Zettelkasten-Method/zettel-outline-rendering/README.md

 ## Usage of the program

-From the command line, run `zettel_outline` with the required parameters:
+From the command line, run `zettel_outline` with the required parameters as the help indicates:

+    $ zettel_outline
+    usage: zettel_outline -f <OUTLINE FILE> -a <ARCHIVE PATH> -o <DRAFT FILE>

+    Required options:
         -f, --file     an outline file
-        -a, --archive                path to your Zettel notes -o, --output                 file to write results to
+        -a, --archive  path to your Zettel notes
+        -o, --output   file to write results to

+    Also available:
+        -h, --help     prints this help
+        -v, --verbose  verbose output
+        --version

 For example: